On Radio

 Notice the handle on my spray can in the photo above.
 Once I discovered the CanGun1 spray can handle I will never wear out my finger, my thumb and all other things that I try to continue to push that little spray can button with.
 This is not only the best control system for all spray cans, but has the best leverage of all handles I have tested, goes on and off of the cans easily and securely.
 One important working tip is to slide the handle clip straight onto the can -- and then slide it straight off the can.
 If you try to force it up or down going on or off you can break it.
 Just push straight forward and it will not stress the mounting.

-Now spray can painting is a joy, not a chore.
+With this handle spray can painting is a joy, not a chore.

 Paint where there is no wind and no direct sun.
 Painting on the lawn will save a lot of clean-up of overspray (you can mow it off!).
 The key to a smooth and lasting job is a lot of very thin layers of paint.
 Very thin layers appear at first to be fruitless as you can hardly notice the colour changing.
-The advantage of very thin layers is that they dry very quickly, don't sag and end up stronger than thick layers.
+The advantage of very thin layers is that they dry very quickly, don't sag and end up stronger than one coat thick layers.

 Always be moving when you activate the spray and always be moving when you stop.
 If you swing back and fourth -- always stop straying before reaching the end and start spraying after starting to move in the back swing.
 Never spray with the can stopped as that is one of the primary sources of dripping or drooping paint, too much paint in one place.